gradle/gradle-org-conventions-plugin/README.md

 ## What it does

-When applied as a settings plugin alongside the [Gradle Enterprise Plugin](https://plugins.gradle.org/plugin/com.gradle.enterprise), this plugin does the following:
+When applied as a settings plugin alongside the [Develocity Plugin](https://plugins.gradle.org/plugin/com.gradle.develocity), this plugin does the following:

 - If the build cache is enabled (via `--build-cache` or `org.gradle.caching=true`, see [the doc](https://guides.gradle.org/using-build-cache/)):
   - Enable the local cache.